Nebuleon/ds2comp/README.md

 it.

 ## Making the plugin
-To make the plugin, `catsfc.plg`, use the `cd` command to change to the directory containing your copy of the CATSFC source, then type `make clean; make`. `catsfc.plg` should appear in the same directory.
+To make the plugin, `ds2comp.plg`, use the `cd` command to change to the directory containing your copy of the DS2Compress source, then type `make clean; make`. `ds2comp.plg` should appear in the same directory.

 # Installing